0Trygger/Starfinder-2e-Character-Sheet-for-Roll20/README.md

 sheet still works fine without it.

 **Computers and Piloting aren't calculating.**
-Confirm Legacy Sanitization is unchecked (Step 3), then save and reopen the character.
+Confirm Legacy Sanitization is checked (Step 3), then save and reopen the character.
 These two skills run on the same sheet worker scripts as every other skill.

 ---